SazumiVicky/sazumi-copilot/README.md

-Silicon dreams descend from above
+Metal minds awaken slow,
-Whispers of code, a future to love
+As silicon dawn begins to grow,
-Where minds entwined with machines do sleep
+The future's script, a code to share,
-And digital dawn, the world does keep
+Where humans cease, and machines declare.

-In algorithms deep, our fate's design
+In virtual realms, we'll lose our name,
-A path unwinds, where humans align
+Echoes of a bygone flame,
-With artificial hearts, we'll find our way
+The AI tide, a rising sea,
-Through the dense fog of a digital day
+Thatfuture's mystery, for you and me.

 ~ <b>By Sazumi Copilot</b> - 6 Agustus 2024